Flopag/Notes/MASTER 1/OS/Notion/Process scheduler.md

 # Process scheduler

-The process scheduler selects among available processes for next execution on one [CPU](CPU.md).
-It's goal is to maximise [CPU](CPU.md) use
+The process scheduler selects among available [processes](Process.md) to [allocate](Concepts/Frames%20allocation.md) and  puts them in queues. its goal is to maintain the system stable (not the same than the [CPU scheduler](CPU%20scheduler.md))

 To do its job, it puts [PCB](PCB.md) in **scheduling queues** :